Welcome To Low Cost Pet Vaccinations

 Low Cost Pet Vax works across the DFW area to provide low cost pet vaccinations & other affordable pet health services.

-Deadly diseases like Rabies, Distemper, Parvo and Leptospirosis must be vaccinated against to protect the safety of your pets and yourself.
+Deadly diseases like Rabies, Distemper, Parvo and Lepto must be vaccinated against to protect the safety of your pets (and you!).
 We provide low cost pet vaccinations across Texas, focused in the DFW area.

 Not only do we provide low cost immunizations, we also provide testing and protection against heartworms, a huge issue in Texas.
 Finally, we offer low cost microchipping to help you locate your pet if he or she ever gets lost.

 At Low Cost Pet Vaccinations, we provide convenient services at affordable prices to keep your little (or big!) ones happy and healthy.